-Its only an hour and twenty minutes to the Russian River but why race up there when it could take you all day?
+It’s less than two hours from the San Francisco Bay Area to the Russian River in west Sonoma County, but why race up there when you could explore for a whole day?
 One of the things that we have come to love about the Russian River area is that vacation wonderland is so close, and most importantly, doesn’t include any travel on Interstate 80.
-Traffic jams from SF to Tahoe is no way to start a relaxing vacation.
-Fortunately the only way to Guerneville is through gorgeous countryside.
+A traffic jam from the bay area is no way to start a relaxing vacation or enjoy a road trip.
+Fortunately the only way to the Russian River area is through gorgeous countryside.

 Do you want to take some extra time to see the best sights while on your way to Russian River?
 Do you like to visit the coast, check out farms, and eat really good food?
-Then I have 3 action packed itineraries full of amazing eye candy and excursions for you to choose from when you are traveling from the San Francisco area to the Russian River.
+Then we have 3 action packed itineraries full of amazing eye candy and excursions for you to choose from when you are traveling from the San Francisco area to the Russian River.
+We have also made a google map to help you with your trip planning.

 Coastal Route starting at the Golden Gate Bridge